-Summarize your conclusions.
-Convince the reader to support your policy proposal and to examine the chosen issue more closely.
+Review the important current research, your conclusions from that research, and how the future could look in both policy and research.
+Keep in mind your goal: to convince the reader to support your current policy proposal and future research to examine the chosen issue more closely.